ANT 100 HUMAN ORIGINS

 Prerequisite: ANT 101.
 The concept of culture and ethnographic research.
 Value of cultural anthropology and ethnographic research and their relevance to problems faced by people today.
 Intellectual, social, and political trends that have shaped the development of the field of cultural anthropology.
 Cultural anthropological theory, research design, research practice.
 Offered fall only.

 Prerequisites: ANT 329 or ANT 312.
 Value of archaeology and its relevance to the problems faced by people today.
 Benefits from archaeology and how they are achieved.
 Intellectual, social, and political trends that have shaped the development of the field of archaeology.
 Archaeological theory and research design in depth.
 Negotiating between the different stakeholders in archaeological projects.
 Oral and written communication of archaeological findings.
 Offered spring only.

-ANT 418 SEMINAR IN PHYSICAL ANTHROPOLOGY
+ANT 418 SEMINAR IN BIOLOGICAL ANTHROPOLOGY

 3, 3/0; CT14, IM14, WIIF